Mensu/hello-world/README.md

 # hello-world
-To learn how to use GitHub
+To learn why to use
+    deleted and replaced some words above;
+    new: something about myself